2015 Houston Dash season

-The 2015 season is the Houston Dash's second season as a professional women's soccer team.
-As a member of the National Women's Soccer League, United States' top-flight women's league, the Dash's schedule includes 20 total games (10 home, 10 away) against eight other NWSL teams.
-The Dash look to make the playoffs for the first time in franchise history after finishing in last place during their inaugural season.
+The 2015 season was the Houston Dash's second season as a professional women's soccer team.
+As a member of the National Women's Soccer League, United States' top-flight women's league, the Dash's schedule included 20 total games (10 home, 10 away) against eight other NWSL teams.
+The Dash sought to qualify for the playoffs for the first time in franchise history after finishing in last place during their inaugural season.
 The 2015 regular season began on April 10, 2015.

 Background

 College draft

 The Houston Dash selected University of Virginia and U.S. Women's National Team midfielder Morgan Brian with the first overall pick in the 2015 NWSL College Draft.
 The Dash also traded away the 13th overall pick in the 2015 draft and a second round pick in the 2016 College Draft to Portland Thorns FC for a player to be named later.